gioblu/BIPLAN/examples/LINUX/biplan-interpreter/README.md

 Execution duration: 124 microseconds
 ```

+You can now write a BIPLAN program, play with the [bcc-compiler](../bcc-compiler) and use the `biplan` executable to interpret it.
-On my computer it takes around 124 microseconds to run the program.
-BIPLAN looks to be around 11316 times quicker than python.
+On my computer `biplan` needs 124 microseconds to run the algorithm, `python` instead needs around 1.40 seconds to run the same algorithm written in python.
+BIPLAN looks to be around 11316 times faster than python.